rmvdesign/digitalgarden/src/site/notes/Narrative/Concepts/Tech/Sequential.md

 SEQD - Sequence Define: Define initial sequence.
 PTIN - Initialise Pattern: Define the start of a new pattern with a unique identifier.
 PEND - End Pattern: Mark the end of the current pattern definition.
-PLAD - Load Pattern: Load a pattern into the sequence queue by its identifier.
+PLAD - Load Pattern: Load a pattern into the sequence queue by its identifier or a tape position.
 PSTR - Start Patterns: Start or resume pattern sequence playback from the current position.
 PSTP - Stop Patterns: Stop pattern sequence playback, allows for pausing and manipulation.
 PRES - Restart: Restart the sequence from the first pattern in the queue.